Zeqiang-Lai/torchlight/README.md

 - Debug Mode
 - User friendly progress bar
 - Save latest checkpoint if interrupted by Ctrl-C
+- Override any option in configuration file with cmd args

 ## A Minimal Example